TheTypoMaster/gray.net.au/posts/2007/12/04/Southern_Cross_Cable_Damaged.rst

 .. title: Southern Cross Cable Damaged
 .. slug: Southern_Cross_Cable_Damaged
 .. date: 2007-12-04 17:00:00 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,network
-.. category:
+.. category: James
 .. link:

 I've just received an e-mail from an ISP we manage at work that the